-One of the biggest reasons people find it difficult to stick with a diet long term is that they aren’t feeling full and satisfied after they eat.
+One of the biggest reasons people find it difficult to stick with a diet long-term is that they don’t feel full and satisfied after they eat.
 I don’t know about you but I’m way less likely to reach for a high-calorie snack when I’m feeling satiated after a meal.

-Adding protein and fat into your meal will help to give you that full and satisfied feeling for longer after you eat.
+Adding protein and fat to your meal will help to give you that full and satisfied feeling for longer after you eat.

 3. It Will Turn Your Whey Protein Into a Meal

-Eggs will add extra nutrients and calories into your whey protein, turning it from a snack to a proper meal.
+Eggs will add extra nutrients and calories to your whey protein, turning it from a snack to a proper meal.

 You can also choose to add egg whites or whole eggs into your protein pancakes or french toast recipe to customize your meal to the macronutrients that best fit your goals.

 The drawbacks of mixing whey protein with eggs are:

 1. It’s a High-Calorie Way To Consume Whey Protein

 Mixing whey protein with eggs adds extra calories, which may not be the best option if you require a low-calorie snack because you’re trying to lose weight.